Gradient Flow Renormalisation for Meson Mixing and Lifetimes: Lattice calculation

-where the matrix element $\langle\tau_1\rangle$ is extracted from an appropriate ratio of three- and two-point functions and combined with the independently-extracted axial matrix element $\langle0|Q\gamma_t\gamma_5\bar{q}|P\rangle$.
-The bag parameters of $Q_1$ and ${\cal O}_1$ are extracted from commonly-used ratios of three- and two-point functions; see e.g.~Ref.~\cite{Black:2023vju}.
+where the first term is the bag parameter of the $\tau_1$ operator in the standard definition.
+The bag parameters of $Q_1$, ${\cal O}_1$, and $\tau_1$ are extracted from commonly-used ratios of three- and two-point functions; see e.g.~Ref.~\cite{Black:2023vju}.
 The quark line diagrams for ${\cal O}_1$ and $\tau_1$ are shown in figure~\ref{fig:quarklines}.

 The $\Delta Q=0$ operators have additional `eye' diagram topologies which are computationally more challenging; see e.g.~Ref.~\cite{RBC:2022ddw}.
 Since these are predicted to be small from sum rules~\cite{King:2021jsq}, we do not yet consider them in this pilot study.
 Further, while the renormalisation at finite flow time is multiplicative, the matching to $\overline{\rm MS}$ for the full $\Delta Q=0$ operators involves mixing with lower-dimensional operators.
 At this stage we do not account for operator mixing and the matching uses a simplification valid for the difference of $\Delta Q=0$ operators with different spectator quarks.